- this cross-curricular classroom resource just takes 5 minutes a week!

 and with adults for team building in office settings…

 It’s just incredible what people will share via Who Is NOBODY?

 One child in Gr.
 1 shared his father was blind.
-The teacher who was very close with all the students didn’t even know that.
+The teacher, who was very close with all the students, didn’t even know this information.

-At a office one team member shared that his wife has suffered a miscarriage.
+In an office setting, one team member shared that his wife had suffered a miscarriage.
 Again, nobody knew about this until it was his turn to share his story.

 It’s in our nature to connect, share and celebrate.

 Who Is NOBODY? paves the way for those important conversations.